kuberseth002/User-registration/README.md

 # User-registration

-I have implemented the regex concept in use case 5 in which as a user i have to apply predefined rules on password
+I have implemented the regex concept in use case 6 in which as a user i have to apply predefined rules on password 1.Minimum 8 characters
+2.At least 1 uppercase letter